JoshuaOlubori/brutal-11/src/content/blog/blogpost-4.md

 After seeing the limitations of Linear Regression, we looked at Random Forest Regression, a more powerful technique.

--   Better Results: Random Forest performed much better than Linear Regression.
+-   **Better Results**: Random Forest performed much better than Linear Regression.
 Its errors (RMSE and MAE) were significantly lower, and its R-squared score jumped to 0.81, indicating it captured a significant portion of the patterns in house prices

 <table border="1">
     <tr>